pryv/data-types/README.md

 We provide you with a list of **standard event types** used in Pryv that you can customize to suit your needs as explained below.

-## Effective versions
+## Effective version

 The event types effectively in use by default are published on [our API site](https://api.pryv.com/event-types/).

 ## How to customize your data types

+*Prerequisites:* Node v12

-You must [fork](https://github.com/pryv/data-types/fork)) this repository, add the data types that you want to validate and host it on a URL where it will be loaded by Pryv.io on boot.
+You must [fork](https://github.com/pryv/data-types/fork) this repository, add the data types that you want to validate and host it on a URL where it will be loaded by Pryv.io on boot.

-The format validation follows [JSON SCHEMA](https://json-schema.org) specification and Pryv.io uses [z-schema](https://github.com/zaggino/z-schema) for validation.
+The format validation follows the [JSON Schema](https://json-schema.org) specification and Pryv.io uses the [z-schema](https://github.com/zaggino/z-schema) library for validation.

 To add and modify your own data types, you can follow these steps: